gramineproject/gramine/Documentation/manpages/gramine-sgx-sign.rst

 Description
 ===========

-:program:`gramine-sgx-sign` is used to expand Truested Files and generate signature file for given input manifest and libpal file (main Gramine binary).
+:program:`gramine-sgx-sign` is used to expand Trusted Files and generate signature file for given input manifest and libpal file (main Gramine binary).

 Command line arguments